 “A wonderful book.
 It is meticulously researched and documented, and composed with a felicitous pen.
 For anyone interested in western, military, or environmental history, it is a must-read.”

 —Western Historical Quarterly

 “A superbly researched and well-written saga of the ‘Old Army’ and its highly successful and precedent setting custodianship of Yosemite National Park, considered ‘a cavalryman’s paradise.’”

 “More than just a history of the Army’s administration of Yosemite from 1890 to 1914, Meyerson’s book is also a character study of the ‘Old Army.’”

 Despite the worldwide renown and popularity of Yosemite National Park, few people know that its first stewards were drawn from the so-called Old Army.
 From 1890 until the establishment of the National Park Service in 1916, these soldiers proved to be extremely competent and farsighted wilderness managers.
-Meyerson recaptures the forgotten history of these early environmentalists and shows how their work countered the army's Indian-fighting image and set significant standards for the future oversight of our national parks.
+Meyerson recaptures the forgotten history of these early environmentalists and how they set significant standards for the future oversight of our national parks.